You are here

 Paralytic Shellfish Poisoning (BCCDC, 2016)

-These three webpages provide information on symptoms, causes, complications, and treatments for ASP, DSP, and PSP, respectively.
+These webpages provide information on symptoms, causes, complications, and treatments for ASP, DSP, and PSP, respectively.

 - Maximum Levels for Chemical Contaminants in Foods (Health Canada, 2016)